 Home Property Search Appraisals Insurance Property Management Contact Us

-• Payment History — How many months do you make late payments?
+• Payment History — How many late payments have you made?

-• Credit to Debt Ratio — How much do you owe versus how much credit you have available?
+• Credit to Debt Ratio — How much do you owe versus your available credit?

-• Types of Credit — Do you have a healthy mix of loans and credit cards?
+• Types of Credit — Do you have a healthy mix of credit cards and loans?

 Raise your FICO score to buy a home in Pittsburgh with Hanley Agency, Inc. as your REALTOR - 412-422-7900

-To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.

 Looking to Buy?